LMCRC/Newclid_Transformer/README.md

 ```
 Later versions may work, but are untested.

-Our code depends on `geosolver v1.1.0`, which is another internal package
+Our code depends on `geosolver>=v1.1.1`, which is another internal package
 and not registered with `pip`/pypi.

-Geosolver v1.1.0 is available at `https://rnd-gitlab-eu.huawei.com/Noahs-Ark/libraries/geosolver/-/tree/v1.1.0?ref_type=tags` .
+Geosolver v1.1.1 is available at `https://rnd-gitlab-eu.huawei.com/Noahs-Ark/libraries/geosolver/-/tree/v1.1.1?ref_type=tags` .

 This will automatically be installed with the `setup.sh` installation script, or by using
 the `[geosolver]` option when installing manually.